eunikehp/eunikehp/README.md

 ## About me
 - 🔭 A former banker and a lifelong learner
 - 😄 Graduated with a master's degree in Business Administration
-- ⚡ Passionate in coding, programming, and data analysis
+- ⚡ Passionate in coding and programming
 <!-- -  ✍ You can find my projects at [https://eunikehp.github.io/](https://eunikehp.github.io/index.html) (still on progress)
-- 💬 Ask me about ... anything -->
+- 💬 Ask me about ... anything

 ## 🌱 Skills
 - Web Development